Regulatory Policy: The real-world impact of a long-term research effort

 January 2011: President Obama signs Executive Order 13563: Improving Regulation and Regulatory Review, drawing on Professor Greenstone’s research.

-April and June 2011: Cass Sunstein, Administrator of the Office of Information and Regulatory Affairs (OIRA), sends out two memoranda for the heads of executive departments and agencies, directly citing Professor Greenstone’s New Perspectives on Regulation chapter.
+April and June 2011: Cass Sunstein, Administrator of the Office of Information and Regulatory Affairs (OIRA), sends out two memoranda for the heads of executive departments and agencies, citing Professor Greenstone’s New Perspectives on Regulation chapter.

-Cass Sunstein, Administrator of OIRA, issues two memoranda for the heads of executive departments, directly citing Professor Greenstone’s New Perspectives on Regulation chapter.
 The memoranda offer guidance on how to implement the President’s Executive Order, which calls for retrospective analysis of existing significant regulations.

 August 2011: The White House releases final regulatory reform plans, created by agencies in response to Executive Order 13563.
 As a result of the retrospective analysis of rules, agencies are able to reduce costs and improve the efficiency of their systems.